Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 > ![](Attachments/Pasted%20image%2020241216160849.png)
 # Management
 - Give oxygen and rapid IV fluid replacement (provided no evidence of cardiac failure)
+	- Maintain SpO2>95%
+	- Known COPD and modifications to obs. chart then can titrate the SpO2
 - Call early for a senior doctor to help
 - Start monitoring
 	- Pulse oximetry, ECG, BP, urine output, invasive arterial and venous monitoring if in ICU